ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 > Difference between Function and Method.
 A function is a block of organised, reusable code that is used to perform a single, related action.
 Method is a type of function through which one object communicate with another object.

-## How to gauge the quality of Classes designed?
+## How to gauge the quality of Classes designed and OO design?
 Idea of class is getting more enhancements and upgrades.
 With these sophisticated way of defining class, comes with challenge to gauge the quality of the class being created.
 We definitely need a base to measure the quality of class.

 Grady Booch proposes five metrics to measure the quality of classes: